Career Timeline of Kendrick Lamar: Major Achievements and Milestones

 On March 5, 2020, Kendrick Lamar and Dave Free launched the creative entity PGLang, described as a multilingual, artist-friendly service company.

-In June 2020, Kendrick Lamar joined a peace walk to protest against the murder of George Floyd and the killing of Breonna Taylor, demonstrating his support for the Black Lives Matter movement.
+In June 2020, Kendrick Lamar joined a peace walk to protest against the murder of George Floyd and the killing of Breonna Taylor.

-In August 2021, Kendrick Lamar announced through a blog post that he was producing his final album under TDE, focusing on PGLang.
+In August 2021, Kendrick Lamar announced that he was producing his final album under TDE, confirming his departure to focus on PGLang.

 February 13, 2022: Super Bowl LVI Halftime Show

-On February 13, 2022, Kendrick Lamar co-headlined the Super Bowl LVI halftime show alongside Dr. Dre, Snoop Dogg, Eminem, 50 Cent, and Mary J. Blige, which later won a Primetime Emmy Award.
+On February 13, 2022, Kendrick Lamar co-headlined the Super Bowl LVI halftime show alongside Dr. Dre, Snoop Dogg, Eminem, 50 Cent, and Mary J. Blige, which later won the Primetime Emmy Award for Outstanding Variety Special (Live).

-On May 13, 2022, Kendrick Lamar released his fifth album, Mr. Morale & the Big Steppers.
-The album, a double album influenced by jazz, R&B, trap, and soul, received widespread critical acclaim.
-All tracks charted on the Hot 100, and the album debuted at number one on the Billboard 200, selling 295,000 units in its first week.
+On May 13, 2022, Kendrick Lamar released his fifth album, Mr. Morale & the Big Steppers, a double album influenced by jazz, R&B, trap, and soul.
+The album was widely acclaimed, with every track charting on the Hot 100, and became his fourth consecutive number-one album on the Billboard 200.

-In July 2022, Kendrick Lamar commenced the Big Steppers Tour in support of his album Mr. Morale & the Big Steppers.
+In July 2022, Kendrick Lamar started The Big Steppers Tour in support of his album Mr. Morale & the Big Steppers.

-In September 2022, Kendrick Lamar released the short film adaptation of his song "We Cry Together", for which he served as writer, co-director, and executive producer.
+In September 2022, Kendrick Lamar released the short film adaptation of his song "We Cry Together", for which he wrote, co-directed, and executive produced.

 Loading Video...